abeebe911/election_analysis/README.md

 ## Summary
 The analysis of the election show that:
--There were "x" votes cast in the election.
+-There were 369,711 votes cast in the election.
 -The candidates were:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane
  -The candidate results were:
-  - Charles Casper Stockham received 23% of the vote and 85,213 votes
+    1. Charles Casper Stockham received 23% of the vote and 85,213 votes
-  - Diana DeGette received 73.8% of the vote and 272,892 votes
+    2. Diana DeGette received 73.8% of the vote and 272,892 votes
-  - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes -The winner of the election was:
+    3. Raymon Anthony Doane received 3.1% of the vote and 11,606 votes -The winner of the election was:
   - Diana Degette who received 73.8% of the vote and 272,892 votes